AviatrixSystems/Docs/HowTos/fqdn_viewlog.rst

 Download Logs
 --------------

-For FQDN log on a specific gatewway, select the gateway, click Actions -> Download Logs.
+For FQDN log on a specific gateway, select the gateway, click Actions -> Download Logs.

 Edit Pass-through
 --------------------